 David J. Gregory is recognized by Continental Who's Who

-ST. LOUIS, June 4, 2018 /PRNewswire/ -- David J. Gregory is recognized by Continental Who's Who as a Pinnacle Lifetime Member in the field of Law in recognition of his role as an Attorney at DJG Firm.
+ST. LOUIS, June 6, 2018 /PRNewswire/ -- David J. Gregory is recognized by Continental Who's Who as a Pinnacle Lifetime Member in the field of Law in recognition of his role as an Attorney at The DJG Firm.

-Revered for their exceptional service in the legal industry, DJG Firm is a regionally serving entity that specializes in personal injury law.
-Committed to making their community safer, the law firm is equipped in handling legal matters in regards to car accidents, truck accidents, motorcycle accidents, wrongful death, catastrophic injuries, workers compensation, premises liability and more.
-The firm prides themselves on "providing you with an aggressive legal team, as well as ensuring that you receive all the requisite resources to curb recidivism and get you back on your feet."
-Lending a compassionate approach to their clients, the firm understands the severity of the current times and understands that every case is different.
-DJG hopes to address and ease their clients' needs in both a professional and timely manner.
+David J. Gregory is a St. Louis, Missouri, native.
+He holds a degree in accounting, a Masters of Business Administration (MBA), and a Juris Doctor (JD) from St. Louis University.
+In addition to being a lawyer and an accountant, he is also a legislator in the Missouri House of Representatives.
+David has earned a reputation for being young, tough, and loyal.

-With over six years of experience in the field of law, David J. Gregory is a well venerated professional within the field.
-Respected for his outstanding
+By the age of 30, David received nationwide prestige as one of Missouri's Super Lawyers.
+His peers nominated him for this accolade, not only because of his aggressive and thorough representation, but also because of his ability to solve complex problems.
+David has also been profiled in several publications, including St. Louis Lawyer Magazine and the St. Louis Post Dispatch for his success in the courtroom.

 In an effort to further enhance his professional development, David is an esteemed member of several organizations including the Illinois Bar Association and Missouri Bar Association.
 An active participant of legal seminars, David consults on matters of legal defense to stay abreast of the latest and best innovations in the legal profession.